 Regional accreditation is a successful and robust, time-tested model of professional peer review that supports educational excellence.
 Colleges and universities form membership associations to set up an accrediting agency and work with that agency to establish the quality standards used to rigorously evaluate the institutions.
 There are six geographic regions under the U.S. system recognized by the federal government.
 Within each region, an accreditor is responsible for designated types of higher education institutions and the types of credentials offered at those institutions.
 There are other kinds of accreditation (national, programmatic) but regional accreditation status is regarded as the most comprehensive and rigorous for institutions to attain.

 The Western region includes California, Hawai’i and the Pacific Region (Guam, American Samoa, the Republic of Palau, the Federated States of Micronesia, the Republic of the Marshall Islands, and the Commonwealth of the Northern Marianas Islands.)
-The Western Region has two higher education accreditors: the ACCJC and the Accrediting Commission for Senior Colleges and Universities, Western Association of Schools and Colleges (SWCUC).
+The Western Region has two higher education accreditors: the Accrediting Commission for Community and Junior Colleges (ACCJC) and the WASC Senior College and University Commission (WSCUC).
 The ACCJC accredits community colleges and other associate degree-granting institutions.
-Five other regional accreditors operate in and have names associated with other geographic regions of the United States.
+Five other regional accreditors operate in and have names associated with their geographic regions of the United States.
 These include: